BottleRocketStudios/iOS-Hyperspace/Documentation/Guides/Error Recovery.md

 ## Quick Recovery

 Sometimes it is necessary to consider a status code that typically indicates a failure as a success.
 For example, some auth implementations return a redirect and ask the user to then manually extract information from the headers of that redirect response.
-In in this case, it is very easy to tell Hyperspace to consider a 3XX response a success:
+In this case, it is very easy to tell Hyperspace to consider a 3XX response a success:

 ```swift
 func handlingRedirectsAsSuccess() -> Request<Response, Error> {